 👉 Love to record beautiful destinations?
 Don’t miss the most beautiful places you should visit in Puerto Rico.

 Puerto Rico is a tropical island with lots of mosquitoes.
-If you’re sensitive to bites or you aren’t used to them, make sure to add mosquito repellent to that packing list.
+If you’re sensitive to bites or you aren’t used to them, then make sure to add mosquito repellent to that packing list.
 The OFF Deep Woods repellent doesn’t leave an oily residue on the skin and it also repels mosquitoes, ticks, and biting flies.

 For your Puerto Rico trip, you’ll want to keep your bag as organized as possible.
 This amazing set of packing cubes separates and organizes your items with bags for your shoes, underwear, and clothes.
 It even brings a toiletry bag and a string bag perfect for your dirty laundry.